Aside from the regular salary we receive every month, some ships provide extra income opportunities for their crew.

 Slops may be for the deck department but the engine personnel also have their own “extra income” exclusive of their own.

-Since its an oil waste of many kinds, they are actually more expensive than slops.
+Since it’s an oil waste of many kinds, they are actually more expensive than slops.
 Slops contain more water than oil and buyers only want the oil part.

 Tank vents from the engine room.
 Sludge tank, bilge tank, overflow tank, fuel oil drain tank and lube oil drain tank.